All Episodes

 It's interesting you say that because there was a time I was going to be a lawyer.

-It was uh a father who was a lot of time raping raping his daughter, and actually it turned my stomach so much that I I didn't go into law because I too could not defend this individual.
+And actually, it turned my stomach so much that I didn't go into law because I too could not defend this individual.

 But she was already his attorney.